Master Tour Peter Paul Rubens: the genius of Antwerp

 The Cathedral of Our Lady, Antwerp’s icon, towers high above the city.
 This Gothic cathedral, with its famous Tower of Our Lady, has been the symbol of the city for centuries.
 Inside, you will discover a wealth of art, including no fewer than four masterpieces by Rubens.

 The Elevation of the Cross, The Descent from the Cross and the painting above the high altar, Assumption of the Virgin together offer an overview of the development of his style - from fierce, dark drama to graceful loveliness.
-The Chapel of Our Lady of Peace houses a fourth Rubens: the triptych depicting the Resurrection of Christ, which he painted for the tomb of Jan Moretus and Martina Plantijn, the successors of Antwerp printer Christopher Plantijn.
+The Chapel of Our Lady of Peace houses a fourth Rubens: the triptych depicting The Resurrection of Christ, which he painted for the tomb of Jan Moretus and Martina Plantijn, the successors of Antwerp printer Christopher Plantijn.

 Tip